 What is Road Rage and How is it Different from Aggressive Driving?

 In contrast to aggressive driving which is a moving violation, road rage incidents occur when aggressive driving escalates into a significantly more serious altercation.
 The archetypical situation for a road rage incident is when a driver perceives another as driving carelessly, aggressively, or simply being in the way.
 This driver may become incensed and resort to a violent act to make his or her displeasure known.
 In some cases, the driver may use his or her vehicle as a weapon by driving at the other vehicle or the driver who has exited his or her car or truck.
 In other cases, the driver may stop his or her car, get out of his or her vehicle, and confront the other driver.
 In some cases, the driver may even produce, brandish, or use a weapon.
 In short, a road rage incident is more serious than an aggressive driving incident and is a criminal offense typically being prosecuted as an assault and battery.
 If an individual is killed due to road rage, the incident may result in vehicular homicide charges.
+In these cases you should definitely contact an experienced car accident lawyer in Philadelphia immediately.

 Can I Sue if I Have Been Injured by an Aggressive or Enraged Driver?